Shrimp Scampi with Pasta

 Add the wine to the skillet and simmer until reduced by half, 3 to 4 minutes.

-Add the butter, lemon juice, and lemon zest, ½ cup of the reserved cooking water, and ½ teaspoon salt.
+Add the butter, lemon juice, and lemon zest, some of the reserved cooking water, and salt.
 Stir until the butter is melted.

-Add the drained pasta and continue to cook, tossing, until the pasta is warmed through, adding more of the reserved cooking water as needed if the pasta seems dry.
-Return the shrimp and any juices from the plate to the skillet and toss with the pasta.
+Add the pasta and toss until warmed through, adding reserved cooking water if needed.
+Return the shrimp and juices to the skillet and toss to combine.
+Stir in the parsley, then serve with lemon wedges.

 Video Tutorial